 With the sheer variety of watches available on the market, there is certainly a model for everyone and a perfect fit for every wrist.
-You could get the nicest watch in the world, but if it doesn’t fit your wrist correctly it will not do the watch or you any justice.
+You could get the most excellent watch in the world, but if it doesn’t fit your wrist correctly, it will not do the watch or you any justice.

-Finding a watch that fits, or making the adjustments so it does is important to look like a watch connoisseur and not like someone who is wearing someone else’s timepiece.
+Finding a watch that fits, or making the necessary adjustments to get the proper fit, is essential to look like a watch connoisseur and not like someone wearing someone else’s timepiece.
 This quick guide aims to give you the information surrounding watch sizing and how tight your timepiece should be to look right for your wrist.

 Getting the Right Size Watch Band for Your Wrist

 How to Know if Your Watch is Too Tight

 Unlike certain clothes, watches should not be worn tight, some people mistakenly wear their timepiece too tight and that can be bad for your wrist, circulation and overall comfort level.

 Contrary to this point, watches are designed to be ergonomic, they are created to fit nicely on a wrist, so lean more to the tighter than the looser side.

 However, what is defined as too tight is very subjective, and it can depend on your preference, but if you feel like you have a lower motor function in your wrist and your veins are popping out, it might be worth loosening your timepiece.

 It is important to note that your watch will feel tighter when it gets hotter due to your wrist swelling in the heat.
 So what fits in the summer or a hotter climate may not fit comfortably in colder weather, or vice-versa.